nboldhq/docs/contents/35-catalog-manager-guide/40-governance-policies/teams-lifecycle.md

 > Please Note:
 >
-> 1. For the lifecycle to work as expected, the service account must the `Reports.Read.All` role granted.
+> 1. For the lifecycle to work as expected, the service account must have the `Reports.Read.All` role granted.
-> 2. The "Lifecycle" tab from the template form is only accessible to change managers.
+> 2. As of today, the "Lifecycle" tab is restricted to users granted the \`Change Managers\` role.